-‘Contagion’ is now one of the most popular movies on iTunes because of the Wuhan coronavirus outbreak.
-Here’s how it compares to reality.
+‘Contagion’ is one of the most popular thrillers on iTunes because of the coronavirus outbreak.
+Here’s how the film compares to reality.

 - Warner Bros.

-But the concept of individual immunity doesn’t apply in the case of coronaviruses, Neil Ferguson, a disease outbreak scientist at Imperial College London, told The Telegraph.
+The concept of individual immunity doesn’t apply in the case of coronaviruses, Neil Ferguson, a disease outbreak scientist at Imperial College London, told The Telegraph.

 “[With the] flu virus you become immune, but there are lots of different viruses circulating,” he said.
 “Coronaviruses don’t evolve in the same way as flu with lots of different strains, but equally our body doesn’t generate very good immunity.”

+According to Chinese health authorities, even people who have gotten the new coronavirus and recovered can get it again in the future – the body does not necessarily become permanently immune after infection.

-In the movie, the MEV-1 virus is highly contagious between people.
+In the movie, the MEV-1 virus spreads via close contact and surfaces touched by infected patients.

 - source